p-implies-q/ezmon/README.md

 ## Caveat
-`ezmon` is very much Linux only due to its reliance on the linux `sysfs` and xrandr.
+`ezmon` is very much Linux only due to its reliance on the linux `sysfs` and `xrandr`.
 Furthermore the program author (me) is going on extended holiday very soon, any alterations are probably best done by forking and running your own copy, I will not be available to handle pull requests for at least 6 months.